marisabrantley/marisabrantley/README.md

 <a href="https://marisabrantley.github.io/lolcat-clock/" target="_blank">
 <img src="https://img.shields.io/badge/-website-green?style=for-the-badge&color=black"">
 </a>
 </p><strong>JavaScript, HTML, CSS</strong> - This app features a clock with the current time and an image that changes depending on the time of day.
-It also has three timers and corresponding images for each.
-A bonus is the Party Time button.</p>
+It also has three timers and corresponding images for each.</p>

 </table>
 </div>